 Support & Stability

-The Flip EcoTread offered decent support and stability, but it wasn't the best.
-The straps were loose enough to allow quite a bit of sideways movement, and the footbed thins at the front, leaving the toes a bit more exposed.
-The classic Chaco shape and feel will appeal to some people and just not be enough for others, so it's good to try it on if you're unsure.
-For superior support, be sure to read about the Birkenstock Gizeh, our Editor's Choice, though it's a much more urban style.
-For ruggedness and excellent support together, check out both the Vionic Tide II and the Merrell Around Town.
+The Flip EcoTread offers decent support and stability, but it isn't the best.
+The straps are loose enough to allow quite a bit of sideways movement and the footbed thins at the front, leaving the toes a bit more exposed.
+The classic Chaco shape and feel will appeal to some people and not be enough for others, so it's good to try it on if you're unsure.

-The Flip EcoTread was one of the most durable models in our entire review.
+The EcoTread is one of the most durable models in our entire review.
 It's a well-conceived design with rubber compound soles and polyester webbing, materials known for their longevity.
 Despite the rigorous tests we put this shoe through, its appearance remained brand new the entire time.
-We found this same level of good design and durability with the Vionic Tide II, an impressive sandal with thicker soles than the EcoTread.
-The Ohana is also a great shoe to consider if you want something built to last, as is our Editor's Choice, the Gizeh.

 The EcoTread has fairly decent traction, particularly when on dry terrain.
 Chaco's and dry rock go together like peanut butter and jelly.
-Wet slick terrain can be difficult for all shoes, but the relatively smooth sole of the EcoTread felt a bit more slippy than some of our other models.
+Wet slick terrain can be difficult for all shoes, but the relatively smooth sole of the EcoTread feels a bit more slippy than some of our other models.
 Additionally, the waffle-pattern texture on the footbed is very slick when wet, though it does dry quickly.
-All in all this flip is decent, but if you're going to be hiking and scrambling a lot, we recommend getting a version with a back strap or checking out our Top Pick for Hiking and Scrambling, the Merrell Around Town Thong.
-The Tide II also provided surprisingly impressive traction and stability for a relatively minimal sandal.
+All in all, this flip is decent, but if you're going to be hiking and scrambling a lot, we recommend getting a version with a back strap.

-The Flip EcoTread ended up in the lower middle half of the group in our style polls.
+The Flip ends up in the middle half of the group for style.
 It's got a sporty enough look that it doesn't appeal to everyone, yet also has a strong fan base and a bit of a cult following.
 The number of strap patterns and colors available from Chaco also means that you can customize your look, anything from all black to lighter and brighter like our tested model.

-This flip-flop is a great choice if you think you'll get wet or muddy frequently.
+This flip flop is a great choice if you think you'll get wet or muddy frequently.
 It's super water resistant, and cleaning is as easy as hosing it off or wearing it straight into the shower.
 While we recommend considering a Chaco model with a heel strap or a hybrid model like the Astral Rosa for long serious hikes or technical river activities, the Flip EcoTread is a solid piece of footwear well suited to a variety of outdoor activities yet also cute enough to dress up for a casual night out.

-The EcoTread retails for $65, putting it right about in the middle of our tested models.
-It's not an inconsequential amount of money, but it's also not outrageous, especially considering the high-quality durable shoe you will receive.
+The EcoTread is moderately priced and lands about in the middle of our test group.
+It's not an inconsequential amount of money, but it's also not outrageous, especially considering the high-quality, durable shoe you will receive.
 This flip will last you for many, many years.

-We found the Flip EcoTread to be a solidly designed sandal that easily stood up to our months of testing.
+The Flip EcoTread is a solidly designed sandal that easily stood up to our months of testing.
 We did have a few issues crop up, such as lack of support in some scenarios, traction insecurities when the shoe was wet, and a textured footbed that caused discomfort for some.
-But overall we feel that this is a durable and fun flip-flop that you won't have to worry about falling apart or damaging.
-It can take some use and abuse and is a fun and capable shoe to consider adding to your summer footwear arsenal.
+But overall this is a durable and fun sandal that you won't have to worry about falling apart or damaging.
+It can take some abuse and is a fun and capable shoe to consider adding to your summer footwear arsenal.